Alloa Athletic v Forfar Athletic

 Foul by Andy Munro (Forfar Athletic).

-Andy Graham (Alloa Athletic) wins a free kick in the attacking half.
+Callum Crane (Alloa Athletic) wins a free kick on the right wing.

-Foul by Scott Taggart (Alloa Athletic).
+Foul by Dylan Easton (Forfar Athletic).

-Eddie Malone (Forfar Athletic) wins a free kick in the defensive half.